Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-7/assets/lesson-7.md

 }
 ```

 The import statement at the top of the file brings the Bulma CSS framework styles into the project.
-Next, we set a couple of SCSS variables and a scant couple of styles to mildly color the sidebar and menu that we’ll be fleshing out later.
+Next, set a couple of SCSS variables and a scant couple of styles to mildly color the sidebar and menu that we’ll be fleshing out later.

 ## Build the Presentational Component